 2. Understand where the bond sits in the capital structure

-This bond is senior secured, which means it not only sits at the senior debt level but has the benefit of security over Sydney Airport’s assets (they key asset being the concession over Sydney Kingsford Smith airport).
+This bond is senior secured, which means it not only sits at the senior debt level but has the benefit of security over Sydney Airport’s assets (the key asset being the concession over Sydney Kingsford Smith airport).
 This level, in the event of a wind up, means that subordinated debt, hybrids (if there are any) and shares that rank below senior secured in the capital structure, must be wiped out completely before you would incur a loss.
 It also means that holders of Sydney Airport’s debt rank in priority to unsecured creditors and would have a significant say in the (highly unlikely) scenario of Sydney Airport appointing a voluntary administrator.
-Well before reaching such a (remote) case, we believe that Sydney Airport would raise fresh equity to support its liquidity.
+Well before reaching such a (remote) case, we believe that Sydney Airport would raise fresh equity in addition to the $2bn raised in August 2020 to support its liquidity.

 3. Check if the bond is fixed, floating or inflation linked

 The Sydney Airport bond is inflation-linked.
 This means that the amount outstanding will gradually increase over time in line with inflation.
-To illustrate this, while Sydney Airport received only AUD535m of proceeds when the bond was issued, the company would have to repay AUD776m if the bond was to mature today.
-This increase reflects the inflation impact over the last 16 years.
-Inflation-linked bonds will see their periodic interest payments reflect and movement in inflation as well.
+To illustrate this, while Sydney Airport received only AUD300m of proceeds when the bond was issued, the company would have to repay AUD406m if the bond was to mature today.
+This increase reflects the inflation impact over the last 15 years.
+Inflation-linked bonds will see their periodic interest payments reflect any movement in inflation as well.